znci/updater/README.md

 `DESCRIPTION` - Short description of what the project does

 `VERSION` - Semantic version of the project

+`PRIVATE` - 1 if the repository is private, 0 if it isn't

 `PROJECT_LEAD` - GitHub username of the project lead responsible